PhuongV05/Kermit/README.md

 Simulation folder contains code for simulation of various actions using PyBullet.
 Code is not complicated but also not clean.
 Somewhat legible in most cases:).

+MainSim.py incorporates all motions into a single file and allows user to control the model using a Bluetooth Controller (in this case an Xbox 1 controller).

+The model is Spider.urdf.

 Move each leg individually using sliders (MoveLegs.py)

 https://github.com/Ctrl-A-Ctrl-C/Kermit/assets/59261928/9ea0aa39-d24a-455f-826d-ed903e8b6beb